colbyfayock/demo-travel-workshop-starter/README.md

 CLOUDINARY_API_SECRET="<Your API Secret>"
 ```

+These values should be from your personal Cloudinary account which you can find in your Cloudinary Dashboard.

+* Run the setup script

+This project assumes that some images and videos exist with specific names.
+Rather than manually uploading these file by file,
+we'll run the setup script that will automatically upload them all for your.

-* Run the following setup script from the root of your project to add project images and videos to your account:
+From the root of your project run the following to add the project images and videos to your Cloudinary account:

 ```
 node scripts/setup.js